mavryk-network/LIGO/gitlab-pages/website/versioned_docs/version-1.3.0/protocol/jakarta.md

 ### Voting power

 The voting power of a contract is no longer rounded to rolls.
 It is now instead the full staking power of the delegate, currently expressed in mumav.
-Though, developers should not rely on `Tezos.voting_power` to query the staking power of a contract in mumav: the value returned by `Tezos.voting_power` is still of type` nat and it should only be considered relative to `Tezos.total_voting_power`.
+Though, developers should not rely on `Mavryk.voting_power` to query the staking power of a contract in mumav: the value returned by `Mavryk.voting_power` is still of type` nat and it should only be considered relative to `Mavryk.total_voting_power`.